polymerchm/chordcalc/README.md

 - **debugStream.py**

-The new features in 2.0 are:
+The new features in 3.0 are:

-- support for the 5 string banjo that accounts for the shortened 5th string

-- support for capos.

-- descriptions in chordcalc_constants.py for the structure of the various lists.
-You can also change the order that items for tableviews are presented to suit your particular intrumental preferences.
+- constants can now be reloaded.
+No longer "globals"

+- Chord, Capo, Filter and Instrument Tableviews can be edited to re-order or delete rows

+- The current state of the tables can be saved or the "factory standard" restored

+- The current settings for chord, capo and filters can be saved under/loaded from a named setting.
+The settings list can be edited.

+*Editing the Tables*

+The labels of the editable tables are actually buttons that enable/disable deleting rows or re-ordering each editable table.
+If you wish to save this new "configuration", you hit the "Config" button.
+It will give you the option of saving the current setup, or retoring the "factory setting"  (from the file chordcalc_constants.py).
+The configuration is stored as a json object in the file "config"

+*Saving the State*

+The Save and Load buttons allow the user to save the current instrument, filters and capos as a named entry in the "State" list.
+If an existed state is changed, the user is prompted to confirm the overwrite.
+There also the option to edit the list (delete rows/reorder).
+The data for this list is stored in a file called "settings""

 *Capos:*

-The new list (lower right hand corner) allows the user to select one or more capos.
+The list (lower right hand corner) allows the user to select one or more capos.
 When you select a capo, you are prompted for a fret to place it.
 All subsequent operations acccount for the presence of the capos.
 The full capo will adjust to the number of strings (except 5-string banjo, see below)  A partial capo will only fret a subset of strings.
 As supplied these assume a 6-stringed instrument.
 The standard partial capos predefined are the "drop E" capo that only covers 5 consecutive guitar strings (when placed on the second fret, accomplishes a drop D tuning, up a tone without retuning) and the "sus2" capo (covers the "ADG" strings or the "DGB" strings of a guitar).
 Five string banjo capos are one for the "normal" four strings and a one strng capo for the 5th string.
 Multiple capos are allowed.

 There are three modes of operation: Calc, Identify and Scale.
-These are selected by the C, I and S buttons
+These are selected by the C, I and S buttons.
+The active mode is highlighted

 *Calc Mode:*